 - Lack of regular exercise

-Anxiety is the feelings that an individual may suffer when faced with stress, a particular threat or even danger.
+Anxiety is the feeling that an individual may suffer when faced with stress, a particular threat or even danger.
 One would become anxious and feel uncomfortable, upset, unsettled and tense.
 There are different levels of anxiety which can be linked to issues in one’s life relating to work, relationships, family or money problems and health issues.

 Anxiety is one of the most common forms of mental illness and is said to affect one in twenty people at any given time in one’s life.
-Anxiety can lead to depression and either issue can have quite an impact on your relationship overall and sexually.
+Anxiety can lead to depression and either issue can have quite an impact on your relationship overall and sexuality.